FreeFileSync User Manual:

 USB memory sticks or external hard disks often get different

-drive letters assigned when plugged into distinct computers.
+drive letters assigned than the last time when they were plugged into the computer.
 FreeFileSync

-Specify a folder path by using the volume name:
+Specify a path by using a unique volume name

-is the volume name of the USB stick which is currently mounted in drive E:\.
+when the name of the USB stick in

 When you need to preserve files that have been deleted or overwritten,